Commons Entry 16 of 25

 Consistency does not mean ignoring context.
 Context matters because justice is not mechanical.
 Intent, knowledge, capacity, pressure, history, harm, role, age, pattern, remorse, and risk all matter.
 A child and an adult should not be judged identically.
 A first mistake and a repeated deception are not the same.
 A confused person and a malicious person may require different responses.
 Harm done from desperation may still be harm, but prevention may require more than punishment.

 The danger is using context selectively.
 If context is offered only for people we like, it becomes favoritism.
 If context is denied only to people we dislike, it becomes contempt.
-A just system asks contextual questions according to a stable standard.
+A fair system asks contextual questions according to a stable standard.

 Context should refine responsibility, not erase it.